Good Food Local

-See how we are contributing towards a Good Food Local economy on page 22 of Good Food Local: The London Report.
+See how we are working through GOOD FOOD RETAIL to contribute towards a Good Food Local economy on page 34 Good Food Local: London 2026

-"Good Food Retail has been successfully implemented in 11 London boroughs, proving that enhancing accessibility to healthier food benefits both communities and businesses alike.'
+"Good Food Retail has been successfully implemented in over 11 London authorities, proving that enhancing accessibility to healthier food benefits both communities and businesses alike.'

 — Stephanie Rice,